-First Published on 13th May 2016
+First Published on 28th January, 2019

-So where do we stand today?
+So where does the industry stand today?

 Follow Ai on Twitter: @Ai_Connects_Us